Microsoft, Apple lift Wall Street as investors await stimulus

 The S&P index recorded 33 new 52-week highs and no new low, while the Nasdaq recorded 118 new highs and 13 new lows.

-(Reporting by Sagarika Jaisinghani and Medha Singh in Bengaluru; Editing by Uttaresh.V and Anil D'Silva)
+(Reporting by Sagarika Jaisinghani and Medha Singh in Bengaluru; Editing by Uttaresh.V, Anil D'Silva and Sriraj Kalluvila)

 ((Sagarika.Jaisinghani@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2256;))